Destiny (video game series): Characters

-The expansive universe of Destiny features numerous recurring non-player characters to assist the Guardian.
-Several provide the player with quests while others are vendors to buy new gear using the in-game currency of glimmer.
-Most of these characters are human or of two subspecies: the Awoken, descendants of a human colony ship that had encountered a phenomenon in deep space that caused them to become more enlightened to paracausal forces while giving them blue-gray skin and other elf-like features, and Exo, robotic shells housing human consciousness developed by Braytech Industries as to try to give humans immortality but require their memories to be occasionally wiped to prevent them from going insane.
+The expansive universe of Destiny features numerous recurring non-player characters (NPCs) to assist the player.
+Several provide the player with quests while others are vendors to buy new gear using the in-game currency of glimmer and/or other resources.
+Most of these characters are human or of two subspecies: the Awoken, descendants of a human colony ship that had encountered a phenomenon in deep space that caused them to become more enlightened to paracausal forces while giving them blue-gray skin and other elf-like features, and Exo, robotic shells housing human consciousness developed by the Clovis Bray Corporation as to try to give humans immortality but require their memories to be occasionally wiped to prevent them from going insane.